 - In this notice of “Key Payment and Service Information”

 - We do not charge you to send a single payment via the Service (although a charge may be levied if your payment involves a currency conversion or is levied by another person, for example via your credit card company)

-- The payment will be executed as soon as the payment schemes available to PayPal allow (which can be within the next business day) after you give us your payment instruction.
+- The payment will be executed within 1 business day after you give us your payment instruction.
 If the person you are sending your payment to instructs us that they wish to settle your payment at a later time, we will execute your payment order when they inform us.

 Opening a PayPal account

 - The Service allows individuals and businesses to open an account maintained by PayPal (an “account”)

 To be eligible for an account, a User must:

 - Either be an individual (at least 18 years old) or a business that is able to form a legally binding contract; and

 As part of our sign-up process, a User must: